wilfredinni/python-cheatsheet/src/pages/contributing.md

 First off, thank you for taking the time to contribute!

 The following is a set of guidelines for contributing to the Python cheatsheet.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to [this document](https://github.com/wilfredinni/python-cheatsheet/blob/master/CONTRIBUTING.md).
+Use your best judgment, and please don't hesitate to propose changes to [this document](https://github.com/wilfredinni/python-cheatsheet/blob/master/CONTRIBUTING.md).

 ## Code of Conduct